Steven Rattner: Journalism career

 Upon graduating from Brown, Rattner was hired in Washington, D.C., as a news clerk to James Reston, New York Times columnist and former executive editor.
 After a year, he moved to New York as a reporter to cover business and energy; there he became friends with colleague Paul Goldberger.
 In 1977, he was transferred back to Washington to cover the energy crisis.

-At age 27 he became the paper's chief Washington economic correspondent.
+At age 27, he became the paper's chief Washington economic correspondent.
 He became close friends with Arthur Ochs Sulzberger Jr., who was then the Times publisher.
 He concluded his service to The New York Times with two years in London as its European economic correspondent.

+Financial career

-Investment banking career
+Investment banking

 At the end of 1982, Rattner left The New York Times and was recruited by Roger Altman to join the investment bank Lehman Brothers as an associate.
 After Lehman was sold to American Express in 1984, he followed his boss Eric Gleacher and several colleagues to Morgan Stanley, where he founded the firm's communications group.
 In 1989, after Morgan Stanley filed for an initial public offering, he joined Lazard as a general partner and with Lazard colleagues advised on numerous deals for large media conglomerates such as Viacom and Comcast.
 Alongside Felix Rohatyn, Rattner became Lazard's top rainmaker in the 1990s.
 Michel David-Weill named him the firm's deputy chairman and deputy chief executive in 1997.

 Private equity career

 In March 2000, Rattner and three Lazard partners, including Joshua Steiner, left the firm and founded the Quadrangle Group.
 They initially focused on investing a $1 billion media-focused private equity fund.
 Early investors in Quadrangle included Sulzberger, and Mort Zuckerman.
 Headquartered in the Seagram Building, Quadrangle grew to manage more than $6 billion across several business lines, including private equity, distressed securities, and hedge funds.
 The firm also hosted an annual gathering for media executives called Foursquare, where speakers included Rupert Murdoch and Mark Zuckerberg.
 In 2008, the firm's asset management division was selected to invest the personal and philanthropic assets of New York Mayor Michael Bloomberg, Rattner's close friend.
 Throughout his business career, Rattner has served on several corporate boards, including Cablevision, IAC/InterActiveCorp, and Protection One.